luHub/VPL/binnacle/NOTES.md

 # NOTES

+## Notes

+Later with VPL we will explore a frontier between external and internal mediums. modelling the external part as chaos, but understanding how the internal one react to it.

 ## Reading Backus,Dijkstra

 I kind of share some Backus mindset regarding equational reasoning to certain extent.
 Mine is more vectorial reasoning. time to read more